LeonKolyang/LeonKolyang/README.md

 Hi,

-I am a Machine Learning Engineer living and working in Amsterdam.
+I am Leon, a Machine Learning Engineer living and working in Amsterdam.
 I am 28 years old and have been playing around and building things with tech for over a decade now.

 Over the last 3 years I worked as a Data Scientist for an online marketing agency, as an ML Engineer for a german AI startup and currently as an ML Engineer for a food delivery company.
 <!--